 "The tattoo is for my wife, Gillian," explains Ryan Carson, web designer, entrepreneur and CEO of Treehouse.
 Colorado-born Carson recently moved back to the States from Bath, England, where he'd lived with his wife for many years.
-"The Lion and Unicorn are from the British Passport and the Teacup symbolizes England, as she's from St. Helens, UK," he adds.
+"The lion and unicorn are from the British passport and the teacup symbolises England, as she's from St. Helens, UK," he adds.

 "I wanted something timeless," says designer and illustrator Steven Bonner of his impressive tattoo.
 "So I chose two things that have consistently appealed to me all my life: birds and skulls.
 I like black and grey, and trusted my tattoo artist to do something great, as he's a brilliant illustrator with a great style.
 Done in around 10 hours."

-After admiring the fine detail in the Hokusai Great Wave at an exhibition, O'Connell, a designer at Dinosaur, decided to get an oriental sleeve tattoo.
-"The whole idea is to make the elements big so that they can be recognised from distance, so I decided to go for a couple of lilies surrounded by those famous waves and a couple of koi carp," he explains.
-The artist drew straight onto his arm with pen for an hour before the inking began – and the work took around 35 hours in total.
+After admiring the fine detail in the Hokusai Great Wave at an exhibition, James Oconnell decided to get an oriental sleeve tattoo.
+"The whole idea is to make the elements big so they can be recognised from a distance, so I decided to go for a couple of lilies surrounded by those famous waves and a couple of koi carp," he explains.
+The artist drew straight onto his arm with a pen for an hour before the inking began – and the work took around 35 hours in total.

 After graduating from high school, illustrator, artist, curator and publisher Dustin Hostetler opted to get a colour wheel tattooed on his wrist to represent his commitment to the arts.
 "As my life moved forward as a graphic designer, getting arrows tattooed made perfect sense," he suggests.
 "To me, the arrow is the perfect representation of a distilled graphic design image.
 For the most part, I've basically just said, 'Draw me some arrows, and fit them on my body', and they do it."